Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 }
 ```

-We see that it requires OpenGL 3.3, which is the reason that mousetrap also requires that version as a dependency.
-This shader simply forwards the corresponding shapes attributes to the fragment shader.
+We see that it requires OpenGL 3.3 due to the `location` syntax.
+In terms of behavior, this shader simply forwards the interpolated vertex attributes to the fragment shader.

 The current vertices position is supplied via `_vertex_position_in`, the vertices texture coordinates as `_vertex_color_in` and the vertices texture coordinates are `_vertex_texture_coordinates`.
+These values will contain the data from the Julia-side `Shape`.
+We should take care that the `location` attribute exactly matches this order, `0` for vertex position, `1` for vertex color, `2` for texture coordinate.

-The output variables are `_vertex_color`, `_texture_coordinates` and `_vertex_position`, which should be assigned with results gained from within the vertex shader.
+The output variables of the vertex shader are `_vertex_color`, `_texture_coordinates` and `_vertex_position`, which need to be assigned with results gained from within the vertex shader.
 The shader has furthermore access to the uniform `_transform`, which holds the `GLTransform` the current `RenderTask` associates with the current `Shape`.

 ### Default Fragment Shader